Testing for differential abundance in compositional counts data, with application to microbiome studies: A simulation study

+A simulation study was performed to compare the power and error rate control of various tests for discovering the differentially abundant taxa.
+For simplicity, we focus on settings where $\bY$ is a binary variable indicating group membership.

+The newly suggested procedures for \underline{d}ifferential \underline{a}bundance testing with \underline{comp}ositionality adjustment are denoted by DACOMP, DACOMP-t, and DACOMP-ratio.
+These tests use a reference set that is adaptively chosen from the data as described in \S~\ref{subsec:choosing_reference}, with $S_{crit} = 1.3$.
+The chance that differentially abundant taxa erroneously enter the reference set was negligible in the vast majority of our simulated settings, see \S~\ref{app:ref_score_distribution} for details and \S~\ref{app:naive reference selection} for alternative reference selection methods.
+DACOMP and DACOMP-t follow the procedure in \S~\ref{subsec:oracle_test}, and they differ only with regard to the two-sample test carried out in Step 3: Wilcoxon rank-sum test for DACOMP, and Welch two sample t-test on transformed counts, $log\left({Z}_{i,\lambda_j}(\be_j)+1\right)$, for DACOMP-t.
+DACOMP-ratio follows the \emph{normalization by ratio} approach in \S~\ref{subsec:oracle_test}, with Wilcoxon rank-sum test as the two-sample test.

-\begin{description} \item[ANCOM] - The method of \citet{mandal2015analysis}, as implemented in version 1.1-3 of the ANCOM package, with default parameter values. \item[W-FLOW] - Wilcoxon rank sum tests with the correction by \citet{vandeputte2017quantitative}. \item[W-CSS] Wilcoxon rank sum tests with the CSS normalization of \citet{paulson2013differential}, as implemented in the software package 'metaGenomeSeq' in R \citep{metaGenomeSeq_Package} in version 1.24-1. \item[W-TSS] Wilcoxon rank sum tests with the TSS normalization. \item[W-COMP] Wilcoxon rank sum tests after adjusting for compositionality using the method suggested in the paper, as detailed in \cref{sec:oracle_test}, with $S_{crit} = 1.3$. \item[HG] - Fisher's exact test against a reference set, as described in \cref{sec:Notations}.
-The reference set of taxa was selected via by computing $S_j$ for all non differentially abundant taxa, and selecting as a reference set all non differentially abundant taxa with $S_j\le 1.4$.
-We note that for this method alone, "oracle" knowledge was used to exclude differentially abundant taxa from the reference set. \end{description}
+Previously suggested tests considered are: ANCOM \citep{mandal2015analysis}, as implemented in version 1.1-3 of the \emph{ANCOM} package; W-FLOW, Wilcoxon rank sum tests with the correction by \citet{vandeputte2017quantitative}; W-CSS and W-TSS, Wilcoxon rank sum tests with the CSS and TSS normalization, respectively, with W-CSS as implemented in the software package \emph{metaGenomeSeq} in R \citep{metaGenomeSeq_Package} in version 1.24-1; ALDEx2-t and ALDEx2-W \citep{fernandes2013anova}, using the two-sample Welch t-test and Wilcoxon rank-sum test, respectively, as implemented in version 1.16-0 of the \emph{ALDEx2} package ; WRENCH \citep{kumar2018analysis}, implemented in version 1.2-0 of the \emph{wrench} package, with default parameters (it makes use of the tests of differential abundance implemented in the `deseq2` software package \citep{love2014moderated}); HG, Fisher's exact test against a reference set.
+The reference set for HG was the oracle set that includes all non differentially abundant taxa with $S_{crit} = 1.3$, in order to demonstrate that the test is biased due to a failure to account for over dispersion (rather than due to the reference set being contaminated with signal).

-For all methods except ANCOM, the BH procedure \citep{benjamini1995controlling} at level $q=0.1$ was applied for multiplicity correction.
-The choice of this procedure is due to its excellent robustness properties to deviations from independence.
-The False Discovery Rate (FDR) control is appropriate for microbiome studies, see e.g., \citet{mandal2015analysis,jiang2017discrete}.
-For W-TSS,T-CSS and W-FLOW, the BH procedure was performed on all $m$ $p$-values, as all taxa are tested for differential abundance.
-For W-COMP, the number of hypotheses tested is smaller than the original number of taxa, as only $m - |B|$ taxa outside of the reference set are tested for differential abundance.